DragonSpy

 Project Summary

 The DragonSpy is a kinetic, mechanical dragonfly with a 7-foot wingspan made of fans and animated LEDs.
-As it hovers and circles around you, the all-seeing DragonSpy reflects upon your future selves through its faceted, compound gaze and shares its vision to others through remote radio communication.
+As it hovers and circles around you, the all-seeing DragonSpy reflects upon your future selves through its faceted, compound gaze and shares its vision to others through remote wireless communication.

 Physical Description